NoBodyCam/ironic-element/ironic/README.md

 Initial Ironic element:

 This is the initial ironic element.
-Note that currently the Ironic project / programis not in a functional state.
+Note that currently the Ironic project / program is initial development stages.
 In it's current form this element is intended for development use only.

-This element checks the connection string and if using mysql and localhost(127.0.0.1) it will create the database and run dbsync.
+Checks the connection string and if using mysql and the host is localhost (127.0.0.1) it will create the database and run dbsync.

 Required options can be provided via heat.
 For example:

     rabbit:
         host: 192.0.2.1
-    nova:
+    ironic:
         db: mysql://ironic:ironic@127.0.0.1/ironic
     mysql:
         create-users: